0xKale/mw2degentoolv2/README.md

 # DISMAY'S DEGEN TOOL — MW2 Internal

+Tool is currently being converted.
+I will upload source when it is completed.
+Host and unlock all has issues but all MAIN stuff is working and tested.

 DISCLAIMER: I DONT CARE IF YOU USE OUR CODE, BUT STEALING IT TO SELL IT IN YOUR OWN TOOL IS A DOG ACT.
 GROW UP.

 ## Intro